Jacquesson

 The Dizy-based Maison whose Numbered Cuvée system replaces NV with edition numbers anchored to the release year, refusing the conventional non-vintage commercial template in favor of perpetual-reserve transparency.

-Jacquesson is a Champagne house headquartered in Dizy and founded in 1798 by Memmie Jacquesson, with a long historical association including a documented 1810 commission from Napoleon.
-The Maison's modern identity dates to its acquisition by the Chiquet brothers (Jean-Hervé and Laurent) in 1974, and to their subsequent restructuring of the commercial template around the Numbered Cuvée system: rather than an NV cuvée, Jacquesson releases edition-numbered cuvées (700, 701, 702, etc.) where each number represents a distinct multi-vintage composition transparently disclosed to consumers.
-Single-vineyard cuvées Corne Bautray (Dizy Chardonnay) and Champ Caïn (Dizy Chardonnay) anchor the prestige tier.
-Acquired by Artémis Domaines (Pinault family) in 2022.
+Jacquesson is a Champagne house founded in 1798 in Châlons-sur-Marne by Claude and Memmie Jacquesson, making it one of the oldest in the region.
+In 1844 Adolphe Jacquesson patented the muselet, the wire cage that secures the cork.
+The Chiquet family acquired the house in 1974 and relocated the estate to Dizy, where it remains headquartered; the brothers Jean-Hervé and Laurent Chiquet took over the wines in 1990 and restructured the commercial range around the Numbered Cuvée system.
+Rather than an NV cuvée, Jacquesson releases edition-numbered cuvées (700, 701, 702, etc.) where each number represents a distinct multi-vintage composition transparently disclosed to consumers.
+Single-vineyard cuvées Corne Bautray (Dizy Chardonnay) and Champ Caïn (Avize Chardonnay) anchor the prestige tier.
+The house was acquired by Artémis Domaines (Pinault family) in December 2022.

-- Founded 1798 in Dizy by Memmie Jacquesson
+- Founded 1798 in Châlons-sur-Marne by Claude and Memmie Jacquesson

-- Chiquet brothers Jean-Hervé and Laurent acquired the Maison in 1974
+- Chiquet family acquired the Maison in 1974 and relocated it to Dizy

 - Numbered Cuvée system replaces NV: Cuvée 700, 701, 702, etc. with disclosed compositions